 Luke also reminds his applicants to list out all their credentials and expertise that might be linked to the role.
 “All relevant experience should be highlighted clearly on your CV,” he says.
 “Alongside any chartered accountancy qualifications, you should also include the technical knowledge you have, as experience with IT software and systems is increasingly important to hiring managers.”

 Do your financial homework

-The first thing any accountancy candidate should do is check out the company’s financial health, says Luke Higgs, associate director of commerce finance for Robert Walters UK.
+The first thing any accountancy candidate should do is check out the company’s financial health, says Luke.
 “It’s important that candidates check press releases and accountancy websites for news on the company they’re applying for — it’s really surprising how many applicants aren’t aware of company takeovers, for example,” he explains.

 Hiring managers may also ask questions about the wider accountancy sector, so a more holistic approach to research can also be hugely beneficial for candidates.
 “Interviewers will often ask about their competitors, so make sure you know who they are and what they’re doing,” says Luke.
 “Candidates should have an overall view of the industry and be able to discuss the key challenges and risks the sector faces over coming years.”

 Prepare for accounting interview questions